Elderberry Tinctures: 5 Perks Of The Immune-Supporting Supplement*

 Support our insulin response

-Thanks to the phytochemicals, specifically flavonols, flavanols, phenolic acids, proanthocyanidins, and anthocyanins, elderberry tinctures may help promote insulin sensitivity (and therefore, support blood sugar balance) and other metabolic functions.*
+Thanks to the phytochemicals, specifically flavonols, flavanols, phenolic acids, proanthocyanidins, and anthocyanins, elderberry tinctures may help promote insulin sensitivity2 (and therefore, support blood sugar balance) and other metabolic functions.*

 Deliver anti-inflammatory properties

-Elderberry is rich in anthocyanins, which help support a normal inflammatory response.* And as mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, once told us: A healthy inflammatory response is an essential component of metabolic health and immunity, which go hand-in-hand.
+Elderberry is rich in anthocyanins3, which help support a normal inflammatory response4.* And as mbg's director of scientific affairs Ashley Jordan Ferira, Ph.D., RDN, once told us: A healthy inflammatory response is an essential component of metabolic health and immunity, which go hand-in-hand.

 Elderberry tincture dosage.